Nonzero $\mathfrak{n}$-cohomology of Totally Degenerate Limit of Discrete Series representations: The GGP conjecture and TDLDS representations

 \subsection{Automorphic representations and line bundles over Griffiths-Schmid varieties}

 We want to define the Griffiths Schmid manifolds $GS(\GSch)^{K^\infty}$ and clarify how its cohomology can detect TDLDS representations.
-Let $F$ be a number field, and let $G$ be a reductive group over $F$ with anisotropic center.
+We will make a few assumptions that allow our Griffiths Schmid manifolds to be compact.
+Let $F$ be a totally real number field, and let $G$ be a reductive group over $F$ with anisotropic center.
 For simplicity we assume that there is a place $v_0|\infty$ such that $G_{F_{v}}$ is anisotropic for $v|\infty,$ $v \neq v_0$.
-This assumption will allow us to apply Serre duality by making the Griffiths Schmid manifolds compact.
-We assume moreover that there is an anisotropic maximal torus $T \leq G_{F_{v_0}}$.